dotnet/AspNetCore.Docs/aspnetcore/mvc/views/tag-helpers/built-in/component-tag-helper.md

 Additional characteristics include:

-* Multiple Component Tag Helpers rendering multiple Razor components is allowed.
+* Multiple Component Tag Helpers rendering multiple Blazor components is allowed.
 * Components can't be dynamically rendered after the app has started.
 * While pages and views can use components, the converse isn't true.
 Components can't use view- and page-specific features, such as partial views and sections.
 To use logic from a partial view in a component, factor out the partial view logic into a component.
 * Rendering server components from a static HTML page isn't supported.